AbirHal/things/README.md

 # things
-Here are some coding tips and tricks that I wanted to try
+Here are some coding tricks that I have tried